michaelk99/SKY130_CT-DSM/README.md

 # A Case Study of an Ultra-Low-Power Delta-Sigma ADC for Biosignal Acquisition
 Author: Michael Köfinger, 2023, Johannes Kepler University (JKU) Linz, Austria, Institute for Integrated Circuits (IIC).
-This case study was performed in the context of a master thesis, and will be published on the [JKU ePUB repository](https://epub.jku.at/nav/classification/111078).
+This case study was performed in the context of a master thesis and will be published on the [JKU ePUB repository](https://epub.jku.at/nav/classification/111078).

 # Abstract
-This thesis performs a case study on an ultra-low-power (ULP) Delta-Sigma analog- to-digital converter (DS-ADC) for biosignal acquisition utilizing the Institute for Integrated Circuits (IIC) Open-Source IC (OSIC) tools for the Skywater 130nm (SKY130) process development kit (PDK).
+This thesis performs a case study on an ultra-low-power (ULP) Delta-Sigma analog-to-digital converter (DS-ADC) for biosignal acquisition utilizing the Institute for
+Integrated Circuits (IIC) Open-Source IC (OSIC) tools for the Skywater 130nm (SKY130) process development kit (PDK).
 The system-level simulations were based on Richard Schreier’s ∆Σ toolbox, and loop-filter non-idealities were separately modeled in MATLAB based on the difference equations of a Delta-Sigma modulator (DSM).
 The aim is to identify an alternative system to an existing implementation based on a cascade of a pre-amplifier and a successive approximation register analog-to-digital converter (SAR-ADC), see Fig. 1.
-The scope of this work was set on the DSM, and the decimator was omitted throughout most parts.
+The scope of this work was set on the DSM and the decimator was omitted throughout most parts.
 ![Existing system, PRE-AMP [1] and SAR-ADC [2], and the alternative structure, a CT DS-ADC.](doc/fig/block_diag_all.png)